Why we are collecting your data

 - Current and previous addresses

 - Sexual orientation

-*this information is collected for all family members living in the area.
+We collect name, address, phone number and relationship details for all family members living in the area.

 The basis for the processing

 We do this as a task carried out in the public interest.
 We will not be able to investigate your request to Chelmsford City Council for housing assistance without the personal data you provide us with.